Synobsys/synobsys.github.io/ODC-recipes/data-actions.md

 ### TemplateEntityDbActions

-* TemplateEntity_CreateOrUpdate - Create or update a valid record.
+* TemplateEntityCreateOrUpdate - Create or update a valid record.
-* TemplateEntity_Delete - Delete a TemplateEntity record
+* TemplateEntityDelete - Delete a TemplateEntity record
-* TemplateEntity_Validate - Performs the TemplateEntity record validation
+* TemplateEntityValidate - Performs the TemplateEntity record validation
+* TemplateEntityForgeUpdate - Forges the update of a record overwriting a previous update

 ### Utility Actions